Updated: 20th October 2016

 Named after the gruelling Paris-Roubaix road race, the Specialized Roubaix range is designed to offer a smooth, fast and efficient ride over over the roughest road surfaces.
 With numerous wins on the notorious cobbles of this iconic race, the Roubaix lives up to the mantra ‘smoother is faster’.
 A complete redesign for 2017 has seen this concept taken a stage further with the introduction of Future Shock technology.
 Developed in partnership with McLaren, Future Shock offers a smoother ride with improved efficiency and sharper handling characteristics.

 With its tried-and-tested endurance road bike riding position, lightweight carbon fibre composite frame, Future Shock technology and disc brakes on all models, the Roubaix makes light work of challenging riding conditions.
-The Specialized Roubaix combines an incredibly smooth ride with efficient pedalling and predictable handling, so that you can ride further, faster and longer over any road surface.

 What is surprising about the new Roubaix is that with a weight of around 700g this is the lightest frame that Specialized have ever built.
 Of course you need to add on 200g for the Future Shock and 300g for the fork but this is still a seriously lightweight chassis.
 The Roubaix is built from Specialized’s FACT 10r carbon fibre (11r on the S-Works model), which uses higher modulus fibres in high stress areas like the head tube and bottom bracket.
 This makes the frame stiff where it needs to be for improved power transfer and steering precision.
 The fork is made from FACT 11r carbon on all models and is incredibly stiff, strong and reactive.